Normally, you can start taking money from your pension at your normal minimum pension age if you want to – but you don’t have to take it then.

 Can you withdraw money from a private pension?

-Yes – but not before age 55 (the government proposes to increase this to age 57 from 2028) – unless you have to retire early due to ill health.
+Yes – but not before your normal minimum pension age – unless you have to retire early due to ill health.

 Do you have to stop working to take money from your pension?

 No – you can continue to work full time or part time and take cash from your pension pot.
 In fact, you can even continue to contribute to a pension while you’re working and top it up for years to come.